 The UK’s Most Popular Wearables

-Most wearable technology falls into a few popular types, which both designers and consumers have adapted to their specific wants and needs.
-The most popular and different types of wearable tech consists of:
+Most wearable technology falls into a few popular types.
+The most popular and different types of wearable tech consist of:

 - Smartwatches.
 Devices like the Apple Watch and Moboi’s Ticwatch tops the list of the UK’s most popular smartwatches.
-These devices are capable of telling the time as well as being able to perform a number of other useful functions like giving directions, performing calculations, notifying you of incoming emails and texts, answering calls, taking pictures and playing music.
+These devices can tell the time and perform a number of other useful functions like giving directions, performing calculations, notifying you of incoming emails and texts, answering calls, taking pictures and playing music.

 - Fitness trackers.
 Fitness trackers usually fit on your wrist like a smartwatch does, but they are more specialised and intricate with the data it collects.
 Manufacturers like Fitbit, Garmin, Amazfit, and others create devices that will monitor your heart rate, steps walked, floors climbed, sleep, exercise patterns and other variables.
 While these devices may have some of the functionality of a smartwatch, they are geared specifically towards improving users’ health.